 The District Manager is perfectly placed to take an overall view of membership trends.
 Inconsistent attendance is normally the first sign that not all is well.
 Spending time at meetings reviewing membership stats and planning for progression between Units is also essential.
 If your State Girl Guiding Office does not use exit surveys you may want to set up your own process to collect information on why girls leave.

-Guiding is very different from some of the other sports and recreation activities children attend, where the commitment is perhaps only for a term, with an option of returning the following season or term.
-Currently we expect Guides to make a longer term commitment.
+Girl Guiding is very different from some of the other sports and recreation activities children attend, where the commitment is perhaps only for a term, with an option of returning the following season or term.
+Currently, we expect Girl Guides to make a longer-term commitment.
 Whilst it is unrealistic to expect that every girl will stay until they turn 18, girls leaving after 3·to 6 months indicates that something is wrong.
-Girls who stay a year have experienced only some of the benefits of Guiding, so it’s important to communicate clearly to parents the benefits of staying longer.
+Girls who stay a year have experienced only some of the benefits of Girl Guiding, so it’s important to communicate clearly to parents the benefits of staying longer.

 Attracting Adult Members

 Parents of Guides are a significant source of volunteers.
 Some women will become Leaders in order to secure the viability of a Unit, but others may make the decision after some time, but only if they see it as a worthwhile commitment.
 Getting parents involved starts with an exciting program that makes a difference to their own children.
 This also involves keeping parents informed of the progress their daughter is making and welcoming them when they drop off and collect their children.